David Zelon / / by Will Halas

 The first creative idea I had that actually went into production was Into the Blue.
 It was the first movie that I ever produced.
 Paul Walker, Jessica Alba, a $50 million budget, shooting in the Bahamas… fuck me, man.
 It doesn’t get much better than that.

-Peter Guber was monumental in shaping me as a movie producer.
+Peter Guber has been monumental in shaping me as a movie producer.
 I watched him work on a daily basis as the Chairman of Columbia Pictures.
-Then he started Mandalay Entertainment, and my office was right next to his for 20 years.
+Then he started Mandalay Entertainment, took me with him, and my office has been right next to his for the past 20 years.

 All his little Guberisms became super important to me.
 Stuff like, “This business is 1% inspiration and 99% perspiration,” and, “In this business, you have to be dyslexic: you have to learn to turn ‘no’ into ‘on.’”